1. HISTORICAL BACKGROUND AND LEGISLATIVE FRAMEWORK

 10. RECOGNITION AND ENFORCEMENT OF AWARDS

-10.1.1 Arbitral awards seated in mainland China, Macao, Hong Kong, and New York Convention member states are enforceable in the same manner as court judgments in Hong Kong.
-123 Sections 87, 92 and 98 A of the Arbitration Ordinance.
+10.1.1 Arbitral awards seated in Mainland China, Macao, and New York Convention member states are enforceable just like awards seated in Hong Kong, namely in the same manner as Hong Kong court judgments.
 In this respect, the Arbitration Ordinance adopts a unified legislative regime for domestic and international arbitration.

 • a duly authenticated original award or duly certified copy of the award;